mlvc-lab/ILKP/README.md

 ## How to download a pretrained Model

-The pretrained models of ShuffleNet, ShuffleNetV2 and ResNets trained on ImegeNet is not available now..
+The pretrained models of ShuffleNet, ShuffleNetV2 trained on ImegeNet is not available now..
+All the checkpoint files of ResNets trained on ImageNet are from the official torchvision models.
+So, if you use that checkpoints, you can't resume right condition..
+But, you can retrain or apply the MESS using those checkpoints.

 ### Usage